JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

 ## Indexed-list color schemes

-The data to define an 'indexed list' color scheme looks like this:
+The data to define an 'indexed list' colorscheme looks like this:

 ```
 terrain = (